 Accounts are closed at the end of the accounting cycle to verify and adjust account balances.
 Moreover, a report is generated, which reveals the company’s current and genuine financial position.

-At the time of the month end close process, an accountant or a CPA will prepare your books to start again for the next accounting cycle.
-The process of account closing requires gathering financial transactions, fixing errors and mistakes, mapping transactions to correct accounts, and creating financial statements.
+At the time of the month end process, an accountant or a CPA will prepare your books to start again for the next accounting cycle.
+The process of account closing requires gathering financial transactions, mapping expenses to correct accounts, matching deposits to customer’s invoice payments, fixing errors and mistakes, reconciling savings accounts and investments, and creating financial statements.

 WHAT IS MONTH END CLOSE?

 The closing process carried out monthly is known as month-end close.
 Although a handful of companies don’t close every month, there’s a lot of value doing the process monthly.